LucasRizzo/argframe/README.md

 # ArgFrame

+### Tutorial
+There is a video demonstrating the basic usage of the framework https://youtu.be/8gD3BQENxu8

 ## Introduction
 This argumentation framework has been proposed as a tool to perform automated reasoning with numerical data.
 It is able to use boolean logic for the creation of if-then rules and attacking rules.
 In turn, these rules can be activated by data, have their attacks solved, and finally aggregated in different fashions in order to produce a prediction (a number).
 This process works in the following order: